-- (2) For purposes of this Act a person has knowledge of a fact if- - (a) the person has actual knowledge of that fact; or - (b) the court is satisfied that- - (i) the person believes that there is a reasonable possibility of the existence of that fact; - (ii) he or she fails to obtain information to confirm the existence of that fact. - (3) For purposes of this Act a person ought reasonably to have known or suspected a fact, the conclusions that he or she ought to have reached are those which would have been reached by a reasonably diligent and vigilant person having both- - (a) the general knowledge, skill, training and experience that may reasonably be expected of a person in his or her position; and - (b) the general knowledge, skill, training and experience that he or she in fact has. - (4) Nothing in Chapters 2, 3 and 4 shall be construed to limit prosecution under any other provision of the law.
+- (2) For purposes of this Act a person has knowledge of a fact if- - (a) the person has actual knowledge of that fact; or - (b) the court is satisfied that- - (i) the person believes that there is a reasonable possibility of the existence of that fact; and - (ii) he or she fails to obtain information to confirm the existence of that fact. - (3) For the purposes of this Act a person ought reasonably to have known or suspected a fact if the conclusions that he or she ought to have reached are those which would have been reached by a reasonably diligent and vigilant person having both- - (a) the general knowledge, skill, training and experience that may reasonably be expected of a person in his or her position; and - (b) the general knowledge, skill, training and experience that he or she in fact has.